omar546/printf/README.md

 - `%d`: Signed decimal integer
 - `%i`: Signed decimal integer

-Note that the function does not support flag characters, field width, precision, or length modifiers, as specified in the project requirements.
+The function does not support flag characters, field width, precision, or length modifiers, as specified in the project requirements.

 ## Compilation